-Officevibe offers you the possibility to create a customized integration between your HRMS and your Officevibe account.
+Officevibe allows you to create a customized integration between your HRMS and your Officevibe account.
 This is an ideal solution if your organizational context requires you to have additional control and flexibility when managing your members and their segmentation.
 This solution is beneficial when mapping complex organizational structures.

 - Before running the Custom Integration, please get in touch with email@example.com.

 Built as a script that runs from your infrastructure, it will require three CSV files to be pushed through a secure HTTP connection to Officevibe, allowing you to fully configure all members, teams, and permissions in one go!
-The process can be run manually but is engineered to enable automation of the member synchronization process.
+The process can be run manually but is engineered to enable the member synchronization process automation.

 Below is a guide to setting up the API integration with Officevibe.